jkuchar/MultipleFileUpload/README.md

 Forks
 -----
-Fortunately everything important alredy has been merged back to this repo.
+Fortunately everything important has already been merged back to this repo.